Updated June 2026

 - Fireproof safes

-Although rare, asbestos has been found in certain makeup and personal care items in the past, particularly in talcum powder.
-Asbestos was formerly used as a filler in some talcum powders, although the use of asbestos in these products has been banned in Australia since 2003.
+Although rare, asbestos has been found in certain makeup and personal care products, particularly talcum powder.
+Asbestos was formerly used as a filler in some talcum powders, but its use in these products has been banned in Australia since 2003.

-Asbestos fibres can be inhaled while using such products and cause serious health problems.
-If you are unsure about any personal care products containing talc, it’s best to research product safety online or speak to the manufacturer to confirm that it is asbestos-free.
+Asbestos fibres can be inhaled when using such products, causing serious health problems.
+If you are unsure whether any personal care products contain talc, it’s best to research product safety online or speak to the manufacturer to confirm they are asbestos-free.

 Some common personal care products that may contain asbestos include: